cameron-yee/watch-face/README.md

 ## Contributing Information

 - The main view is defined in `View.mc`.
-All functionality is defined in separate files and then implemented either directly or indirectly in the `onUpdate` method of the `watch_faceView` class.
+All functionality is defined in separate files and then implemented either directly or indirectly in the `onUpdate` method of the `View` class.
 - Run the development emulator by running the Monkey C Debugger (CTRL + F5 in VSCode)
 - To build a release file run **Monkey C: Export Project** (CMD + Shift + P in VSCode)
   - Upload the `*.iq` file in the Garmin Connect IQ developer dashboard